FAQ

 Nutrition labelling is not required for most foods sold at farmers’ markets.
 However, there are foods which do not receive this exemption regardless of where they are sold.
 Meat is a common exception.

-For more information on food and nutrition labelling as well as exemptions, use the Guide to Food Labelling and Advertising found online.
+For more information on food and nutrition labelling as well as exemptions, use Food Labelling for Industry found online.

 For additional information, contact the Canadian Food Inspection Agency: